Singapore Coffee Market Research: What Consumers Actually Want

 Framework 1: Occasion-Based Segmentation

 Different occasions have different decision criteria.
 The value of this framework is that it lets brands map their position against the occasions they realistically win, rather than imagining they compete across all four.
+I am still working out whether there are really four distinct occasions or whether "Work Fuel" collapses into "Morning Ritual" for a significant portion of consumers.
+But the four-way cut holds in most groups.

 Occasion Priority Stack Typical Winners